 Golden strands of hair flowed through the air, billowing as a gust ravaged them, and the person they belonged to looked down on the vast forest expanse below.
-The young woman sat atop the edge of the cliffside, having found a nice patch of grass amongst the craggy cliff face, and her green eyes, tainted with splashes of sunset, stared beyond the trees.
+The young woman sat atop the edge of the cliffside, having found a nice patch of grass amongst the craggy cliff face, and her green eyes, tainted with splashes of sunset, stared beyond the trees and through the nature as the cloudy skies gave shade to the otherwise brazen sun soon to reach its zenith.

 Taking in a fresh breath of air, a faint must found its way to her.